diBernardoGroup/Network-model-of-the-COVID-19/README.md

 Here follows a list of all the files contained and their role in the numerical simulations contained in the folder 'Code'.

 MAIN SCRIPTS
-1.  'siqhrd_network_main.m' runs a simulation with the nominal parameters contained in 'Parameters_Italy_ph2.mat'.
+1.  'siqhrd_network_main.m' runs a simulation with the nominal parameters contained in 'Parameters_Italy_ph2.mat';
 2.  'siqhrd_network_main_montecarlo.m' runs Monte-Carlo simulations with perturbation of the nominal parameters contained in 'Parameters_Italy_ph2.mat'.

 In both main scripts you can set the following quantities:

-1.  flux_selector: you can decide to use pre-lockdown nominal fluxes contained in flux_mat.mat with 'high' attribute or the one with lockdown reduced outfluxes with the 'low' attribute.
+1.  flux_selector: you can decide to use pre-lockdown nominal fluxes contained in flux_mat.mat with 'high' attribute or the one with lockdown reduced outfluxes with the 'low' attribute;
-2.  select: you can decide to run a simulation with the nominal parameters by setting select to '0', with bang-bang regional control by setting select at  '1', with forced social distancing (increased rho) by setting select to '2', with no social distancing at all by setting select to '3' or with a bang=bang national control by setting select at '4'.
+2.  select: you can decide to run a simulation with the nominal parameters by setting select to '0', with bang-bang regional control by setting select at  '1', with forced social distancing (increased rho) by setting select to '2', with no social distancing at all by setting select to '3' or with a bang=bang national control by setting select at '4';
-3.  index: if you want to individually set one region to deactivate its social distancing you can put the name of such a region and set select to '0'.
+3.  index: if you want to individually set one region to deactivate its social distancing you can put the name of such a region and set select to '0';
 4.  flux_control_on: you can activate the bang-bang control also on fluxes by setting  flux_control_on to '1'.
-In this case, you have to set select to '1' or '4' also.
+In this case, you have to set select to '1' or '4' also;
-5.  min_control_time: when the bang-bang strategy is activated min_control_time assures that when each region decides to either lockdown or release it keeps its decision for at least min_control_time days.
+5.  min_control_time: when the bang-bang strategy is activated min_control_time assures that when each region decides to either lockdown or release it keeps its decision for at least min_control_time days;
 6.  final_time: number of days to simulate.

 In siqhrd_network_main_montecarlo you can also select:

-1. N_param_var: number of Monte-Carlo simulations.
+1. N_param_var: number of Monte-Carlo simulations;
-2.  perc: maximum ratio of parameter variations.
+2.  perc: maximum ratio of parameter variations;
 3.  orthogonal: if set to '1' runs an Orthogonal Latin Hypercube for the perturbed parameters generation (each region has its own hypercube).

 'data_wrapper.m':